-

 Taking snapshots of life

-Apr 21, 2024I took this pic while rushing to the train yesterday.
+April 21st, 2024I took this pic while rushing to the train yesterday.
 I loved how the composition looked, the tube in the foreground giving depth, and the person in the background framed by the concrete and the cables surrounding them.
-My eyes snapped while the escalator was taking me away from that moment.
+My eyes snapped while the escalator was taking me away from …

 Berlin through a lens